-Helping Patients to Raise Concerns
+Helping Patients To Raise Concerns

 All healthcare professionals endeavour to provide optimum, safe care for their patients.
 However, despite everyone’s best efforts, things can go wrong in surgery and patient outcomes may be poorer than what was expected.
 In such situations, patients, families or their advocates may wish to raise concerns about the care received.
 Such feedback is a valuable resource for monitoring and improving patient safety.
 Whilst the Royal College of Surgeons of Edinburgh cannot directly comment or intervene in specific cases, there are a range of resources available for those seeking help.